 The tour ends today after breakfast.
 There is a transfer to Budapest Ferenc Liszt International Airport timed to coincide with departing flights.
-Depending on flight schedule there may also be time for some sightseeing today.
 (B)

 A graduate of both the University of Sydney and the Sydney Conservatorium of Music, where she taught musicology for 13 years.

 Lindy possesses a fine soprano voice and has featured as a soloist with Pinchgut Opera and the Australian Brandenburg Orchestra.
 She led Academy Travel’s music tour to Germany in 2008.

 What is included in the tour price?
 Unless otherwise stated in the itinerary, our tours include the following: